fergsmyth/boulders/README.md

 ### Short span problem scrapper

 You need to have python3 and pip3 installed and a local postgres docker running as explained above.
-To keep your user python environment clean, best to create a virtual one as follows:
+To keep your user ferg.kotlin.python environment clean, best to create a virtual one as follows:

 #### Virtual Environment (Optional)
 ##### Create virtual environment .venv